alistaircol/ac-website/content/articles/laravel-send-whatsapp-message-with-emoji-and-variables.md

 ---
-title: "Send WhatsApp messages in Laravel"
+title: "Send a templated WhatsApp message through Twilio in Laravel"
 author: "Ally"
 summary: "Send a message template containing emoji from Twilio in Laravel"
 publishDate: 2022-08-30T16:58:02+0100